JimmyUA/calendar-buddy/README.md

     - `/disconnect_calendar`: Revokes the bot's access to your Google Calendar and deletes your stored credentials.
     - `/my_status`: Checks if your Google Calendar is currently connected and if the credentials are valid.
     - `/set_timezone`: Allows you to set or update your local timezone.
+    - `/menu`: Displays a button-based menu of commands.
     - `/summary [time period]`: Explicitly asks for a summary of events for a given period (e.g., `/summary today`, `/summary next week`).

 ## Project Structure